-- Lufthansa operates four nonstop flights from Canada: Montreal-Munich Toronto-Frankfurt Toronto-Düsseldorf Vancouver-Frankfurt
+- Lufthansa operates six nonstop routes from Canada to Germany: Montreal-Munich Toronto-Frankfurt Toronto-Munich Vancouver-Frankfurt Montreal-Frankfurt Vancouver-Munich

 - Additional flights are operated by Lufthansa’s Joint Venture Partner, Air Canada.